STomoya/MambaPainter/README.md

 ### Notes on speed

 We use Mamba2 layers, which heavily relies on `triton`.
 Thus, when translating only one image you will encounter slow translation speed.
 You will see the proper speed after the second image when translating multiple images with one command.
+For a reference, we included the source code used to calculate the scores reported in our paper [here](./test/test_dataset.py).

 <details>
 <summary>Help</summary>